How to Evaluate the Claim

 Things to look for are: did the ALJ properly discuss all medical professional evaluations and note which evaluation he was giving controlling weight in his decision?
 Did the ALJ state whither the claimant can do their past relevant work?
 If not, was there testimony from a vocational expert at the hearing?
 Was there testimony by a medical expert at the hearing?

-If you think there may have been an error of law in your claim, seek the advice of an attorney.
+If you think there may have been an error of law in your claim, seek the advice of an representative.
 The Law Offices of LaVan & Neidenberg have the experience you need to file your claim with the Federal Court.

 Federal Electronic Filing System